Data Protection in Contracts Under GDPR Explained

 Beyond security, contracts must ensure confidentiality throughout all personnel with access to data—employees, contractors, and temporary staff alike.
 Processors also have a duty to help controllers fulfil GDPR requirements, especially responding to access requests, supporting breach notifications, and assisting with data protection impact assessments for high-risk activities.

 Finally, end-of-contract provisions matter just as much as those governing daily operations.
 Controllers must be able to demand deletion or return of data after expiry, and verify compliance through audit rights.
 Without such clauses, personal data might persist indefinitely—an outcome GDPR explicitly prohibits.
-Organizations managing multiple contracts should turn to structured tools such as ClearContract’s contract management system to centralize records and monitor compliance progression over time.
+Organizations managing multiple contracts should turn to a unified Contract Management module to centralize records and monitor compliance progression over time.

 Standard Contractual Clauses and Cross-Border Data Transfers